Junjie-Chu/ML_Leak_and_Badnet/README.md

 # CISPA_codetest
-This is the repository for the cispa code test.
+This is the repository for the CISPA code test.
 ***If any help, please give it a star!***
 ***:>***
 ## Backdoor attack